AlexandreYembo/study-training/csharp/events_and_delegates.md

       OnVideoEncoded(); //call the method here!
     }
 ```
-How to notify de subscriber?
+How to notify the subscriber?
 ```c#
     protected virtual void OnVideoEncoded()
     {